mindlesstux/mindlesstux.com/_posts/2024-05-01-permanent-banned-from-reddit.md

 _The inital ban message from Reddit._}

 #### 2024-04-30 1000 ET:
-I sumbit my inital appeal attempt.
+I submit my inital appeal attempt.
 I cant recall exactly what I said but it indicated I only have [u/mindlesstux](https://www.reddit.com/u/mindlesstux/) and one other.
 I also find the appeal page has a 250 char limit (at the time I miss read it as 200).
 That is far to damn small.

 #### 2024-04-30 1600 ET:
 I get the first response, denied.